COURAGE

 DETRACTORS

 The danger detractors pose is that they lead their victims to believe that there is truth in their statements.
-If you start to believe the detractors, you could stop doing the great doing, things you are, or you could believe their lies.
+If you start to think the detractors, you could stop doing the great doing, things you are, or you could believe their lies.
 If, for example, the detractor told you you were dumb, you may believe them.
 The more you repeat this lie, the more likely you are to believe it to be true.
-If you believe it, it becomes your reality and rules your life.
+If you think it, it becomes your reality and rules your life.

 People are funny.
 When you are bobbing along and coasting on mediocrity, no one notices you, nor do they give you any grief.
-Most people can handle a moderate degree of success, but watch out if you become too successful.
+Most people can handle moderate success, but watch out if you become too successful.
 The razor-sharp talons come out, and people try to tear you down.
 There are so many examples in the celebrity world.
 I have witnessed this happen with numerous musical pop groups.
 When they first came on the scene, almost everyone loved them.
 As they start to gain momentum and reach the peaks of success, the same individuals come out with phrases like: “They are not that great, or We are better than they are!”

 DISCERNMENT

 Leaders learn to discern.
 Discernment means to figure out what is true and what is false information by analyzing the facts and not relying on others to think for us to lead us in a direction we do not want to go.
 We are constantly being fed opinions by the media and our peers that are not based on fact but on misinformation or simply opinion.
 Just because it’s written in the newspaper or televised doesn’t make it true.
 Leaders think for themselves.
 They don’t turn opinion into fact or spread rumours as fact.
 We hear about celebrities and their failings because it’s newsworthy.
-It’s only newsworthy because it’s sensational and information we digest without considering whether it’s a half-truth or a fact.
+It’s only newsworthy because it’s sensational, and we digest information without considering whether it’s a half-truth or a fact.
 Leaders base their opinions on facts, not rumours and hearsay.
 Don’t hate a person because someone tells you to.
 There is always more to the story than you are led to believe.

 MORE TO THE STORY

 A young man came to school every day crying.
 No one knew why.
 All they could see was that this boy was upset at least once during the day.
 The boys in his class eventually started calling him a crybaby.
 Midway through the school year, it was disclosed that this boy’s mother was in the hospital dealing with a rare form of cancer.
 The boy was worried that he would lose his mother to the disease.
-The reason behind his crying every day became understandable when the entire story was disclosed.
+The reason behind his daily crying became understandable when the entire story was disclosed.

 Bobby Madison was known as the meanest kid in school.
 He would punch you in the nose for just looking at him.
 Bobby had no friends and was constantly suspended from school for his behaviour.
 At the end of the year, a social worker visited Bobby’s house so she could get a handle on why Bobby was misbehaving.
 The social worker soon found out that Bobby’s father had recently passed away.
 His older brother was beating him up daily, and his mother was never at home as she was always working.
 It became evident that Bobby’s behaviour reflected what he was dealing with.
 It is easy to judge before we have all the details of a person’s story.
 Leaders are not quick to judge.
 They look for ways of helping a person by getting to know the entire story.